Live Support Chat

 Subject

-If a lot of research is involved in the topic, it’ll naturally take longer to transcribe a file.
-It’s safe to say that it should take a professional transcriber about four hours to transcribe an hour-long university educational video.
+If a lot of research is involved in the topic, it's naturally take longer to transcribe a file.
+It's safe to say that it should take a professional transcriber about four hours to transcribe an hour-long university educational video.
 But if the subject is clinical trials for something like cancer treatments, it would probably take up to six hours to transcribe.
 This is because there would be a fair amount of research required to ensure the spelling is accurate in the transcript.

 Amount of Speakers